There Is a Snake in My House. Now What?

 As temperatures continue to rise, snake activity increases across Alabama and all Southern states.
 Warm weather brings snakes out of hiding in search of food, water and shelter, often leading them into yards, garages and homes.
 It is not uncommon to encounter a snake during spring and summer, especially in areas with thick vegetation, water and accessible entry points.
 While most snakes are harmless and try to avoid contact with humans, knowing how to respond when you encounter a snake is crucial.

-Don’t Panic: When you Spot a Snake
+Don’t Panic: When You Spot a Snake

 If a snake is discovered inside your home, it is essential to remain calm and avoid making any sudden movements.
 According to wildlife expert and Go Pro Wildlife Removal owner Chris Kadletz, most snakes found indoors are nonvenomous and typically enter homes in search of food or shelter.
 It is advisable to keep children and pets at a safe distance from the snake.
 Homeowners are advised not to attempt to handle or remove the snake themselves.
 Instead, contact a licensed wildlife removal specialist who is trained to safely manage such situations.